 So if I’m guessing correctly, you’re here because you’ve decided to learn how to make an eBook.
 Am I right?
 Thought so.

 Pretty smart move on your part – for deciding to publish an eBook that is.
-You see, eBooks are becoming increasingly popular as part of marketing strategies, and for good reason.
+You see, eBooks are an incredibly popular and essential part of marketing strategies.

 Content is the backbone of a solid marketing strategy.
 Therefore, the quality of a business’s content can make or break its marketing strategy.
 So understanding how to create content that works is important.